AlexOwen/example-react-project/README.md

+Attention: this repository is unmaintained and incomplete.
+It is an example only and not for use anywhere important.

 # Example Code Test

-This was built for a code test I completed recently.
+This project was written for a code test I completed recently.

+The brief was to create a React-based form with three fields, one of which gets data from the backend to populate it.
+The project should have an API and basic error checking/testing.
+There should also be a second page which shows all previous responses entered into the form.

 Is it perfect?
-No. It took about 3 hours and is a basic express/mongoDB API with a create-react-app based front end.
+No, not by any means.
+It took about 3 hours and is a basic express/mongoDB API with a create-react-app based front end.
 Please see the [GitHub Issues](https://github.com/AlexOwen/example-code-test/issues) for the improvements it desperately needs.

 ## Overview